 Main research question

+The goal of this project is the successful implementation of effective mitigation measures for greenhouse gas emissions in European and Flemish dairy farming.
+In Flanders, the Climate Policy Plan 2021-2030 (2018) contains commitments to reduce the climate impact of the agriculture and horticulture sector.
+In doing so, it certainly counts on individual farms as well.
 If dairy farmers in Europe want to take the most efficient measures to reduce their greenhouse gas emissions, they will need, among others: 1.
 Reliable up-to-date and region-specific information on various possible mitigating measures and their performance in reality.
 2. A system to monitor the climate in dairy farms so that emission levels can be recorded under widely varying conditions.
 Both needs are being addressed in the MilKey research project.
 The goal is the successful implementation of effective mitigating measures for greenhouse gas emissions in European and Flemish dairy farming.
 In Flanders, the climate policy plan 2021-2030 (2018) contains commitments to reduce the climate impact of the agriculture and horticulture sector.
 In doing so, it certainly also counts on the individual farms.
 MilKey is an IWT LA trajectory within the framework of the 2018 Joint Call of 3 H2020 ERA-NETs (FACCE ERA-GAS, ERA-NET SusAn, ICT-AGRI 2).